Joseph Erlanger: Biography

-Erlanger was born on January 5, 1874, at San Francisco, California.
+Erlanger was born on January 5, 1874, in San Francisco, California.
 His family was Jewish and his parents both immigrated from the Kingdom of Württemberg, Germany and met in California during the Gold Rush.
 Joseph was the sixth of seven children born to the couple.
 He completed his Bachelor of Science in Chemistry from the University of California, Berkeley in 1895.
 He then completed his M.D. in 1899 from the Johns Hopkins School of Medicine in Baltimore, Maryland, where he finished second in his class.

 Upon graduating, Erlanger interned at Johns Hopkins Hospital under William Osler and worked in a physiology laboratory.
 Erlanger also gave lectures at the school on digestion and metabolism.
 Erlanger also had an interest in cardiology, specifically the way that excitation transferred from the atrium to the ventricle and researched with Arthur Hirschfelder.
 Erlanger developed and patented a new type of sphygmomanometer that could measure blood pressure from the brachial artery.
 While working at Johns Hopkins School of Medicine in 1901, Erlanger published a paper on the digestive systems of canines.
 This paper caught the attention of William Henry Howell, a physiology professor at Johns Hopkins School of Medicine.
-Howell recruited Erlanger as an Assistant Professor.
-Erlanger was promoted to Associate Professor some time before 1906.
+Howell recruited Erlanger as an assistant professor.
+Erlanger was promoted to associate professor some time before 1906.